SlamTheDragon/independent-outliner/README.md

 ## Development

-- Use either yarn or npm to install `node_modules`.
+- You can use npm, yarn, or pnpm to install the required dependencies.